jonnyhoeven/justme.dev/posts/qmk.md

 title: Quantum Mechanical Keyboard
 type: post
 user: qmk
+intro: |
+    Quantum Mechanical Keyboard (QMK) is an open-source community that focuses on the development of computer input devices.
+    The community encompasses a wide range of input devices, including keyboards, mice, and MIDI devices.
+A dedicated group of collaborators maintains various aspects of QMK, including QMK Firmware, QMK Configurator, QMK Toolbox, qmk.fm, and its documentation.
 ---
 <script setup>
  import ArticleItem from '/components/ArticleItem.vue';
  import ArticleFooter from '/components/ArticleFooter.vue';
 </script>
 <ArticleItem :frontmatter="$frontmatter"/>

-# Quantum Mechanical Keyboard: An Open Source Community for Input Devices

-## Introduction

-Quantum Mechanical Keyboard (QMK) is an open-source community that focuses on the development of computer input devices.
-The community encompasses a wide range of input devices, including keyboards, mice, and MIDI devices.
-A dedicated group of collaborators maintains various aspects of QMK, including QMK Firmware, QMK Configurator, QMK Toolbox, qmk.fm, and its documentation.

-## What is QMK?

 QMK is more than just a project; it's a vibrant community centered around developing computer input devices.
 The community is diverse, encompassing all sorts of input devices, from keyboards and mice to MIDI devices.
 This diversity